jipech/SparkFun_H-Bridge_Block_for_Edison_Python_Library/README.md

 </ul>
 You have to complete it as is shown on the pictures in the manual: https://learn.sparkfun.com/tutorials/sparkfun-blocks-for-intel-edison---dual-h-bridge?_ga=1.228897183.269440423.1434706829
 In these library is expected, that you connect left motor on the A1 and A2 pins and right motor on the B1 and B2 pins.
-If you wil discover that direstion of any motor is wrong then simply change A1 and A2 pin (or B1 and B2).
+If you wil discover that direction of any motor is wrong then simply change A1 and A2 pin (or B1 and B2).

 <h2>Preparation of the Intel Edison</h2>
 I recommend use the Ubilinux distribution (http://www.emutexlabs.com/ubilinux).
 The guideline for the installations Ubilinux on the Intel Edison is good described here: https://learn.sparkfun.com/tutorials/loading-debian-ubilinux-on-the-edison
 After installation of the Ubilinux you need install mraa library for Intel Edison which is here: https://learn.sparkfun.com/tutorials/installing-libmraa-on-ubilinux-for-edison

+<h2>Using of the library</h2>
+Main file of the library is the file <code>robot.py</code>.
+Simply it upload on any location in the Intel Edison.
+Example of it using is in the file <code>robot.py</code>.
+It is necessary the run it with root permission:

+'''
+sudo python example.py
+'''